Beaver Pond, 1976

 The colors and composition of this landscape create a certain stillness.
 What words would you use to describe the character of this landscape?

 How would this image be different if there were beavers playing in the water?
 What is the effect of the absence of any human or animal life?

 The artist studied in Philadelphia with a generation of abstract artists, but turned to a more realistic style with depicting landscapes.
 The artist’s goal has been stated as “making a representational painting as fluid as abstract work, by combining the careful scrutiny of nature associated with traditional landscape painting with a painterly technique that emphasizes brushwork”.
 Explain how, on closer look, Beaver Pond can be said to consist of a network of “abstract marks”.Do you agree with this interpretation of the work?

-• Locate China, Maine, and North Carolina on maps and globes.
-Identify their latitude and longitude; compare with local latitude and longitude.
+• Locate Maine on a map.
+Identify latitude and longitude; compare with local latitude and longitude.

-• Compare and contrast geography, plants, animals, and climate in the paintings.
+• Compare and contrast geography, plants, animals, and climate in the painting with the local region.

-• Discuss ways people and animals have changed the geography, plants animals, and climate of the regions depicted in the works of art.
-Using geographical features in the art, list possible regions of America in which they can be located.
+• Discuss ways people and animals have changed the geography, plants animals, and climate of the region depicted in the work of art.
+Using geographical features in the art, list other possible regions of America in which it could be located.